-As long as the SNT was established when the parent had no duty to support the child and the trust was not funded with any property of the child, there is no "payback" - the state has no right of recovery and no right to place a lien against the trust property.
+As long as the SNT was established when the parent had no duty to support the child and the trust was not funded with any property of the child, there is no "payback" and the state has no right of recovery nor the right to place a lien against the trust property.
 Any remaining funds in the SNT can be distributed in accordance with the parents' testamentary plan.

-Important: the parents of a child with a disability must be careful that such child is not named as beneficiary of any non-probate asset (such as a life insurance policy, retirement plan or joint account) which would vest in the child when the parent - other other benefactor - dies.
+Important: the parents of a child with a disability must be careful that such child is not named as beneficiary of any non-probate asset (such as a life insurance policy, retirement plan or joint account) which would vest in the child individually when the parent or other benefactor dies.
+This could be accomplished by naming the child's SNT as contingent beneficiary.